-V. Program Mission Statement
+Mission Statement

 The Graduate Social Work Department provides a quality, affordable and accessible Master of Social Work Degree in preparation for a career in an evolving, complex, technological, and global society.
-It prepares graduates who can think critically, communicate effectively, embrace diversity, practice ethically, respond to the needs of vulnerable and oppressed populations, are committed to social justice, and are competent to practice with individuals, families, and communities.
+It prepares graduates who can think critically, communicate effectively, embrace diversity, practice ethically, respond to the needs of vulnerable and oppressed populations, are committed to human rights and social and economic justice, and are competent to practice with individuals and families.

-VI.
 Program Goals